Industrial action

 If any exam paper contains a question on material not delivered due to strike action this will be brought to the attention of the Board of Examiners in order that it can take these circumstances into consideration.

-Schools will continue to meet published deadlines for return of feedback to students wherever possible.
+Schools will continue to meet published deadlines for the return of feedback to students wherever possible.
 However, the industrial action may mean that some feedback is returned later than expected.
 The University has however asked all Schools to prioritise teaching and assessment activities over other work where possible, in order to minimise any delays.

 Exchanges